edgeimpulse/edge-impulse-runner-rs/README.md

 ### Audio Classification

 The repository includes an example that demonstrates audio classification using Edge Impulse models.
-The example supports:

-- Various WAV file formats (8/16/24/32-bit, integer/float)
-- Both mono and stereo inputs (stereo is automatically converted to mono)
-- Sample rate validation
-- Automatic padding/truncating to match model requirements

 To run the audio classification example: